ejnshtein/antibot/readme.md

 ## Note

-- There's a whitelist of channels from which the bot allows forwarding of messages. **Only I** can add or delete channels from this list, so contact me if you wanna add a channel to it.
+There's a whitelist of channels from which the bot allows forward messages.
+Only I can add and delete channels from this list.
+Contact me in case you want to add a channel to it.
-- If you wanna run a copy of my bot, create `.env` file and fill it the same as shown in `.env.example`.
+If you wanna run a copy of my bot, create .env file and fill it the same as shown in .env.example.

 ## Contact